-A Health Savings Account, or HSA, is a tax-advantaged benefit account that allows people who are enrolled in a qualified High Deductible Health Plan (HDHP) to make tax-free contributions to a medical savings account.
-HSAs are owned by the participant who uses the funds to pay for eligible medical expenses.
+An HSA is a tax-advantaged benefit that allows people enrolled in a qualified HDHP to make tax-free contributions to a designed medical savings account.
+Participants own their HSA accounts and use the funds to pay for eligible medical expenses.
 Distributions from the HSA for eligible expenses are tax-free.
 In addition, the owner earns tax-free interest and investment income on the HSA balance.

-Medicare and HSAs
+Medicare and HSA Usage